asmrplease/OnirismLiveSplit/README.md

-Uses https://github.com/TheTedder/LiveSplitInterop to start runs when a new game starts, pause the timer while a level is loading, and automatically split when the level changes.
+Uses https://github.com/TheTedder/LiveSplitInterop to start runs when a new game starts.

-Includes a 'final' split when the "Under Construction" dialogue box appears in the Al-Hibdae docks.
+Includes configuration options for when to perform splits, and when to pause the timer.
+Implementation of these options may change, which will affect splits.